YangQin98/YangQin98.github.io/_pages/about.md

   - /about.html
 ---

 I'm an assistant engineer.
-My research interest includes lidar(Light Detection And Ranging).
+My research interest is lidar(Light Detection And Ranging).

 My Email:1351239666@qq.com